riicess/Swift-TroubleShooting-Guide/README.md

 - Make sure to inject in the home page of the **ROBLOX APP**, do **not** use the web version
 - Download [roblox](https://www.roblox.com/download) again, you're probably using an outdated version
-- If roblox just keeps launching an outdated version, use [this](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to update for you
+- If roblox just keeps launching an outdated version, use [this](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/timesync.bat) tool to update for you
-- Inject on the MENU and not in game
+- Inject on the MENU or when it tells you starting roblox and not in game

 ---